VRConservation/geosp/z_appendices/appendix3.md

 # Github
-Steps to installing Git, Github, and connecting local to remote repos
+Install Git, Github, and connect your local computer to remote repos.

 ## Create a new repository on GitHub